Female Solo Hiking on the West Highland Way: Inveroran to Fort William

 There was no problem with ordering a gluten-free version and I was well fed and ready to face the climbing challenges of the day.

-It might be the breakfast or some other change in my body – but I felt fresh and with spring in my step.
+It might be the breakfast or some other change in my body – but I felt fresh and had a spring in my step.

 I approached the Devil’s Staircase head on, resting often, but climbing it with no bigger issues.